 5. Space Out Credit Applications And Inquiries

-Opening new accounts won’t just affect your score by lowering your credit history, it will increase the number of hard inquiries on your report.
+Opening new accounts won’t just affect your score by lowering your credit history – it’ll increase the number of hard inquiries on your report.
 Every time you apply for a new credit card, a car loan, personal loan or a mortgage, the lender will perform an inquiry to check your credit.
 These inquiries can cause your score to drop by a few points.
-Keep in mind that applying for numerous credit cards and loans in a short period of time may make you seem desperate and might spook lenders.
+Keep in mind that applying for numerous credit cards and loans in a short period of time may make you seem desperate and might therefore spook lenders.

 6. Diversify Your Credit